Supreme Court Justice Ketanji Brown Jackson says she was "concerned" about Trump immunity ruling

 Asked whether she was prepared for cases relating to the upcoming election to end up before the Supreme Court, Jackson replied that she is "as prepared as anyone can be."

 "I think there are legal issues that arise out of the political process.
-And so, the Supreme Court has to be prepared to respond – if – if that should be necessary," she said.
+And so, the Supreme Court has to be prepared to respond if that should be necessary," she said.

 Watch more of Norah O'Donnell's interview with Supreme Court Justice Ketanji Brown Jackson on "CBS News Sunday Morning."